Adaptive Coded Caching for Fair Delivery over Fading Channels: Introduction

 Since coded caching was first introduced in \cite{maddah2013fundamental} and its potential was recognized by the community, substantial efforts have been devoted to quantify the gain in realistic scenarios, including decentralized placement \cite{maddah2013decentralized}, non-uniform popularities \cite{ji2017order,niesen2017coded}, and more general network topologies (e.g. \cite{ji2013fundamental,karamchandani2016hierarchical,shariatpanahi2016multi}).
 A number of recent works have studied coded caching by replacing the original perfect shared link with wireless channels \cite{huang2015performance,zhang2016wireless,zhang2017fundamental,bidokhti2016noisy,NgoAllerton2016,shariatpanahi2017multi}.
 In particular, the harmful effect of coded caching over wireless multicast channels has been highlighted recently \cite{combes2018utility,huang2015performance,zhang2016wireless,NgoAllerton2016}, while similar conclusions and some directions are given in \cite{combes2018utility,huang2015performance,zhang2016wireless,bidokhti2016noisy}.
 Although \cite{combes2018utility} consider the same channel model and address a similar question as in the current work, they differ in their objectives and approaches. \cite{combes2018utility} highlights the scheduling part and provides rigorous analysis on the long-term average per-user rate in the regime of large number of users.
 In the current work, a new queueing structure is proposed to deal jointly with admission control, routing, as well as scheduling for a finite number of users.

 Furthermore, most of existing works have focused on {\it offline} caching where both cache placement and delivery phases are performed once without capturing the random and asynchronous nature of video traffic.
 The works \cite{pedarsani2016online, niesen2015coded} addressed partly the online aspect by studying cache eviction strategies, the delivery delay, respectively.
 In this work, we will explore a different online aspect.
-Namely, we assume that the file requests from users arrive dynamically and the file delivery is performed continuously over time-varying fading broadcast channels.
+Namely, we assume that the file requests from users arrive dynamically and the file delivery is performed continuously over time-varying fading broadcast channels. {For the case of dynamic file requests, authors in \cite{neely13_indexCoding} derived a MaxWeight type of rule over a pre-specified set of coding actions.
+The focus of that work is, however, on delivering all requested file demands and neither fairness nor time varying channels are considered.}

 Finally, online transmission scheduling over wireless channels has been extensively studied in the context of opportunistic scheduling \cite{stolyar} and network utility maximization \cite{neely10}.
 Prior works emphasize two fundamental aspects: (a) the balancing of user rates according to fairness and efficiency considerations, and (b) the opportunistic exploitation of the time-varying fading channels. {There have been some works that study scheduling policies over a queued-fading downlink channel}; \cite{Seong06} gives a maxweight-type of policy and \cite{Eryilmaz01} provides a throughput optimal policy based on a fluid limit analysis.
 Our work is the first to our knowledge that studies coded caching in this setting.
 The new element in our study is the joint consideration of user scheduling with codeword construction for the coded caching delivery phase.